Rocky Mountain Flute Choir Spring 2018

 Just as a vocal choir has a range of voices, so, too, does a flute choir.
 The most common flutes in a flute choir are piccolo, C flute, alto flute, and bass flute.
 Music is specifically arranged for a flute choir and can vary from sweet romantic to cool jazz to hot Latin and everything in between!
 The result is a tapestry of wondrous sounds and a delight for both the audience and the players.

-We invite you to attend our next performance.
+We invite you to attend our next free performance.
 Please see the Upcoming Events page.
 We also hope you will attend our post-performance reception and meet and greet our flutists.

 Meet our Players